evenevan/serverless-discord-bot/README.md

 "npm run dev" for local testing (use ngrok or similar to route localhost)

 "npm run publish" to deploy to Cloudflare Workers

+For a database, you could use something like postgrest to use postgreSQL over http.